Freedom in the World

 A. Electoral Process: 0 / 12

-Voting was held amid widespread reports of irregularities and intimidation of opposition members, and independent monitoring was very limited.
+The voting was held amid widespread reports of irregularities and intimidation of opposition members, and independent monitoring was very limited.
 Equatorial Guinea does not have an independent electoral body; the National Election Commission is led by the country’s interior minister, a prominent PDGE figure.

 B. Political Pluralism and Participation: 1 / 16